fionaso/hugo-new-site/content/post/first-post.md

 #**Why learning JavaScript?
 There are millions of reasons.**

-Yes, programming languages are officially perceived as « dope ».
+-Yes, programming languages are officially perceived as « dope ».
-Yes, there’s lots of money to make.
+-Yes, there’s lots of money to make.
-Yes, you could potentially work from home, everyday.
+-Yes, you could potentially work from home, everyday.
-Yes, it is the most popular programming language, which comes with lots of job opportunities.
+-Yes, it is the most popular programming language, which comes with lots of job opportunities.

 Whether it is related or not to your current job, knowing how to program can only benefit you.
-It might be that you have a blog and would like to make it pretty without pay astronomical $$.
+-It might be that you have a blog and would like to make it pretty without pay astronomical $$.
-It might be that you want to change career and in that case, Welcome to the world of opportunities.
+-It might be that you want to change career and in that case, Welcome to the world of opportunities.
-It might be that you need it for work.
+-It might be that you need it for work.
-It might also be that you have your own business and would like to be hands-on, understand what everything does and fix whatever is broken.
+-It might also be that you have your own business and would like to be hands-on, understand what everything does and fix whatever is broken.

 #**Is it difficult?**